 As of the record date, we had 19,137,856 shares of our common stock outstanding.
 Each share of common stock is entitled to one vote.
 We do not have any class of voting securities outstanding at this date other than our common stock.
-The record date for determining the stockholders who are entitled to give a written consent for the sale proposal is October 14, 2005.
+The record date for determining the stockholders who are entitled to give a written consent for the sale proposal is September 21, 2005.

-Your consent is not required and is not being solicited in connection with sale of our Safety Components Shares.
+Your consent is not required and is not being solicited in connection with the sale of our Safety Components Shares.
 Pursuant to Nevada law, any action required or permitted to be taken at a meeting of our stockholders may be taken without a meeting if, before or after the action, a written consent thereto is signed by stockholders holding at least a majority of the voting power.
 As of the record date, the Malcolm Glazer Family Limited Partnership held 9,813,112 shares of our common stock, which constitutes a majority of our outstanding shares of common stock.

 As a condition to the WLR Recovery Funds entering into the stock purchase agreement, contemporaneously with the execution of the stock purchase agreement, the Malcolm Glazer Family Limited Partnership, and the WLR Recovery Funds entered into a voting agreement pursuant to which it agreed to vote in favor of the proposed sale and against any competing transaction.
 In addition, pursuant to the voting agreement, the Glazer Partnership granted the WLR Recovery Funds an irrevocable proxy to vote its Zapata shares consistent with the voting agreement.
-As a result, the Glazer Partnership has executed a written consent which is sufficient, without the concurring consent of any of our other stockholders, to satisfy the stockholder approval closing condition for both parties, subject to the mailing of this Information Statement 20 days prior to the written consent becoming effective.
+As a result, the Glazer Partnership has executed a written consent which is sufficient, without the concurring consent of any of our other stockholders, to satisfy the stockholder approval closing condition for both parties, subject to the mailing of this Information Statement 20 business days prior to the written consent becoming effective.

-NOTICE OF ACTION BY WRITTEN CONSENT
+ACTION BY WRITTEN CONSENT

-Pursuant to Rule 14c-2 of Regulation 14C promulgated under the Exchange Act, we are required to distribute this Information Statement to every stockholder from whom consent is not solicited at least 20 business days prior to the earliest date on which the written consent executed by the Malcolm Glazer Family Limited Partnership becomes effective.
-This Information Statement serves as the notice required by Rule 14c-2 of Regulation 14C.
+Pursuant to Rule 14c-2 of Regulation 14C promulgated under the Exchange Act, we are distributing this Information Statement to every stockholder from whom consent is not solicited at least 20 business days prior to the earliest date on which the written consent executed by the Malcolm Glazer Family Limited Partnership becomes effective.